yugullsharma/yummyfood_project/README.md

 #### To see in Browser visit on https://goo.gl/CfPpia

 ## About
-This project is basically a fiction store portal that is develope using frontend technologies like html, CSS, and some Jquery.Motive of this project is only learning and explore skills using in this project.
+This project is basically a fiction store portal that is develop using frontend technologies like html, CSS, and some Jquery.
+Motive of this project is only learning and explore skills using in this project.

 ## Requirements